benbarbour/dot_files/README.md

 -------
 Next, clone this repo into ~/.bbenv (or wherever you want)

-To make your OS X environment exactly like mine you can run `cd ~/.bbenv && setup_bbenv.sh`.
+To make your Ubuntu/Debian environment exactly like mine you can run `cd ~/.bbenv && setup_bbenv.sh`.